codingtherapist/HugoBlog/content/about/index.en.md

 📽️ I share yoga tips for computer users, as well as talk about my journey merging therapy and technology on my YouTube channel: https://youtube.com/user/africakenyah<br><br>

 🔭 I’m currently working on <br>
   - The Web Accessibility Pocket Guide.
 This API will display a database of WCAG 2.1 guidelines for web accessibility.
-This resource will include WCAG rules searchable by section and topic to be displayed from a backend database.
-HTML, CSS, Javascript, NodeJS, Express, PostgreSQL and hosted on Heroku
+This resource will include WCAG rules searchable by section and topic to be displayed from a backend database.<b> HTML, CSS, Javascript, NodeJS, Express, PostgreSQL and hosted on Heroku</b>.

   - A [5-minute stretch break web application](https://africakenyah.com/portfolio) for developers and computer users.
 This site is being built with <b>HMTL, CSS, and vanilla Javascript</b>.
 An API to retrieve yoga poses based on body parts will be added using nodejs, express, and mongoDB.
   - A [full-stack CRUD web application](https://africakenyah.com/portfolio) for uploading silent mental, emotional or physical health diagnoses and treatment tips anonymously.
 This site is being built using <b>HTML, CSS, Javascript, NodeJS, Express, MongoDB, and hosted on Netlify</b>.<br><br>